See, Play and Learn

 How is Paget's disease of bone diagnosed?

-- Will do an x-ray of the affected bones.
+- An x-ray of the affected bones.
 Paget's disease is almost always diagnosed using x-rays.

 Sometimes the disease is found by accident when one of these tests is done for another reason.